 I’m thrilled to be guest posting for Lisa as nothing makes me happier than real food!

-I started Weelicious six years ago after the birth of my son when I couldn’t find any interesting homemade baby food recipes online or information on how to actually get kids to become great eaters from day one.
-Then as the baby food stage quickly disappeared I found myself in the abyss of wondering how to feed my toddler.
+I started Weelicious six years ago after the birth of my son when I couldn’t find interesting homemade baby food recipes online and information on how you actually get kids to become great eaters from day one.
+But as the baby food stage quickly disappeared I found myself in the abyss of wondering how to feed my toddler.
 Like many moms I was scared of him choking, needing an epi-pen if he tasted peanut butter, or not getting enough nutrition when feeding himself.

 Today’s recipe is a guest post from Kath Eats Real Food…

 One of my favorite oat-based breakfasts happens to be overnight oats.
 Overnight oats are rolled oats soaked in milk and yogurt for a substantial period of time so they become plump enough to eat.
 Although you can eat oats plain, they are a bit more appealing when “cooked” or soaked one way or another.

 This is a guest post by Vani Hari (a.k.a.
 The Food Babe) who is a regular contributor on 100 Days of Real Food.
 To learn more about Vani check her out on “Our Team” page.

 Before you start the enjoying the hot summer weather and cool treats – there’s something I have to tell you, but you first have to promise not to kill the messenger (me!).
 Commercially available frozen yogurt is one of the most processed food products on the planet!

 Yes – you heard that right – that creamy, low calorie, probiotic promised goodness swirled into your cup and topped with your favorite goodies is one of the worst “healthy” fads to hit the franchise market, and I’m here to tell you the cold hard facts (ha! – no pun intended).

 Frozen yogurt is made with several components.
 Unlike real yogurt that is made with just two ingredients (milk + cultures), it usually contains: